aburkleaux/ic2017-spark-monitoring-and-alerting/README.md

 While we will be using some analytic libraries to forecast or predict values for our metrics, the details of forecasting and predictive analytics are beyond the scope of this lab.
 We hope that you will take away a better feel for how these techniques can be used in a fairly generic series of data processing tasks in the moniroing and alerting workflow.

+**Tools:**

+Apache Spark
+Zeppelin Notebooks
+Graphite
+Grafana
+Docker - for setting up the environment

+**Setup:***

+got to github
+get the container
+run the container

 ## Scenario 1: Customer Success

 Prashant is a Customer Success Manager for the mini-spark service.
 He wants to monitor the usage patterns of service users in order to identify touchpoints to nurture the customer relationship.
 Specifically, he wants to be notified whenever: